Trending Upward

 According to Pew Research, in the U.S., “The divorce rate for adults ages 50 and older has roughly doubled in the past 25 years.”

-Experts caution that divorce at this older age has its financial downsides.
+That being said, experts do caution that divorce at this older age has its financial downsides.
 When divorce becomes part of the financial equation, planning for retirement can become burdensome for both parties.
 Fortunately, child custody battles are often not in the equation, but the legal bills and the emotional battlegrounds are real.

 Despite these trending upward numbers for the 50-plus market seeking a divorce, the divorce rate for those younger than 50 is still about as twice as high as it is for adults over 50.